Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Even though banking is continuously moving toward digital transactions, your teen will most likely need to write a check every once in a while.
 Below is an image of a check along with guidelines on what information goes where when you pay with one.

 1. Date of the check.
 This is important because banks don’t have to cash checks over 180 days old.

 2. The payee’s name goes here.
 The payee is the person or company you would like to make a payment to.

 3. The amount you intend to pay in numbers.
 Don’t forget the decimal point, because you don't want to pay $10,275 instead of $102.75!

 4. The same amount you intend to pay in words.
 Note: the word “and” means decimal point when writing out numbers.
 You would not write “one hundred and two.”
 Cents is the number over 100.

-5. This is a note to remind you of your reason for payment.
-When paying a bill, fill in the invoice number or your account number in the Memo field to ensure it is credited to your account.
+5. This is where you note the reason for your payment.
+When paying a bill, fill in the invoice number or your account number in the Memo field to ensure that the money gets credited to your account.

 6. Your signature.

 7. Your bank’s routing number.

 Introducing teens to the basics of money management will pay off for a lifetime.
 By going through the process of setting up an account together, your teen will learn how to compare accounts, pay bills, use a debit card and use other electronic services.
 They will learn about banking fees and the value of high interest rates.
 By the time they turn 18, they’ll hopefully have a better grasp on ways to save and how to stick to their financial goals.